 Smoking, alcohol, and caffeine don't "cause" ulcers, but they do reduce the stomach's ability to protect itself, thus increasing the chances that you'll get an ulcer.

-An ulcer's friends
+An ulcer's no good friends

 Fried foods, citrus fruits, chocolate, alcohol, black tea, and coffee (regular and decaffeinated) increase gastric acids and can aggravate your ulcer.